jakubzahumensky/microscopy_analysis/README.md

 - **plasma_membrane_I.div.cyt_I(mean)** - ratio of mean fluorescence intensities in the plasma membrane and the cytosol, i.e., $`I^{mean}_{PM}/I^{mean}_{cytosol}`$
 - **plasma_membrane_I.div.cell_I(integrated)** - ratio of integrated fluorescence intensities in the plasma membrane and the whole cell, i.e., $`I^{integrated}_{PM}/I^{integrated}_{cell}`$
 - **cyt_I.div.cell_I(integrated)** - ratio of integrated fluorescence intensities in the cytosol and the whole cell, i.e., $`I^{integrated}_{cytosol}/I^{integrated}_{cell}`$
-- **foci_number** - number of detected high-intensity foci in the plasma membrane that may correspond to microdomains; detected from an intensity profile after minimal image processing, based on predefined thresholds for absolute intensity and intensity relative to the surrounding valleys
+- **foci_number** - number of detected high-intensity foci in the plasma membrane that may correspond to microdomains; detected from an intensity profile after minimal image processing, based on predefined thresholds for absolute intensity and intensity relative to the surrounding valleys (local minima)
 - **foci_density** - linear density of detected high-intensity foci in the plasma membrane, i.e., $number_{foci}/length_{PM}$, where $length_{PM}$ corresponds to the circumference of the respective ROI
 - **foci_I.mean** - mean fluorescence intensity of the maxima of detected high-intensity foci in the plasma membrane within a single cell
-- **plasma_membrane_base** - mean fluorescence intensity of the minima (valleys) between detected high-intensity foci in the plasma membrane within a single cell
+- **plasma_membrane_base** - mean fluorescence intensity of the valleys (local minima) between detected high-intensity foci in the plasma membrane within a single cell
 - **foci_prominence** - the ratio of *foci_I.mean* and *plasma_membrane_base*
 - **foci_outliers** - number of detected high-intensity foci in the plasma membrane with intensity higher than ***XYZ*** $\times$ *plasma_membrane_base*
 - **foci_profile_CLAHE** and **foci_density_profile_CLAHE** - analogous to *foci_number* and *foci_density*, but after local contrast enhancement using the built-in CLAHE plugin with he following parameters: "blocksize=8 histogram=64 maximum=3 mask=*None*”